-These public interests require coordinated and cost-effective development of electricity infrastructure in the Northwest Region.
-The regulations with respect to planning and cost responsibility between transmitters, distributors, loads and generators when projects involved multiple connections and service areas is in the public interest of the City and the ratepayers and future ratepayers it represents.
+The Town of Atikokan represents the direct interest of its constituent ratepayers in relation to regulated services.
+The regulations with respect to planning and cost responsibility between transmitters, distributors, loads and generators when projects involved multiple connections and service areas is in the public interest of the Town of Atikokan and the ratepayers it represents.

-The City looks forward to being an important and valuable contributor to the consultation on development of a regulatory framework for regional planning, and looks forward to receiving your decision on these clarified facts.
+The Town of Atikokan looks forward to being an important and valuable contributor to the consultation on development of a regulatory framework for regional planning, and looks forward to receiving your decision on these clarified facts.

-Yours very truly,
+Yours truly